adamsilver/fdpb/07-a-filter-form.md

 As AJAX has to wait for the “entire 100k” before showing anything, users have to wait a lot longer to see something.

 This is not to say AJAX is bad as such.
-It’s just that we should use it with precaution and when we know that users will benefit from it.
+It’s just that we should use it judiciously and when we know that users will benefit from it.
 We introduced AJAX on the assumption that users needed but where possible, we should, generally speaking, reserve the use of AJAX for making smaller page updates for which it is better suited.

 In the end, we can only be sure of what's best by conducting user research with a diverse group of people, using a broad range of browsers and devices, on varying connection speeds in the context of our own problem.